archonitex/TwineDemo/README.md

 ## Scripts
 *Swift* scripts have been created to faciliate & automate Twine usage.
 The current demo setup allows for you to create multiple Twine files in the directory structure and in subdirectories.
-The *generate<Platform>.swift* scripts simply combine the Twine files appropriate for the platform into 1 temporarily to generate the localization file with Twine.
+The *generatePlatform.swift* scripts simply combine the Twine files appropriate for the platform into 1 temporarily to generate the localization file with Twine.

 ### Generating Localization
 Running the generate scripts will create the appropriate folder structure and files per language in the Resources folder.